jshakes/jshakespeare2019/content/posts/2018-01-03-a-primer-on-bat-the-cryptocurrency-aiming-to-fix-online-advertising.md

 Recently, a third revenue stream has proved an unlikely success for some online publishers: voluntary donations from users.
 In 2014, The Guardian, faced with falling ad revenue, made a plea to its readers.
 Instead of putting up a paywall, which would go against the paper’s idea of a free and open internet, they asked for grassroots support in the form of voluntary memberships.
 It was the carrot to the paywall's stick, and it worked.
 Since then, The Guardian has grown its paying membership to 300,000.
 Despite comprising less than 0.01% of the site’s [34.7 million monthly visitors](https://advertising.theguardian.com/audience), The Guardian's revenue from members now [exceeds that of advertising](https://www.theguardian.com/membership/2017/oct/26/together-we-are-safeguarding-the-guardians-independent-journalism).

-{% include components/figure.html src="/assets/images/post_images/guardian-donations-plea.png" caption="The Guardian's plea for support.
-The company now earns more from reader donations than from advertising revenue" %}
+{{< figure src="/post_images/guardian-donations-plea.png" caption="The Guardian's plea for support.
+The company now earns more from reader donations than from advertising revenue" >}}

 Grassroots support like this is becoming increasingly popular online.
 Fans routinely tip Youtubers and Twitchers using Patreon, and sites like Kickstarter and GoFundme allow users to crowdfund everything from new board games and watches to medical bills and political campaigns.
 Former employees of Gawker, bankrupt since losing a high-profile court case last year, are asking people to chip in for the media organization's revival in a $500,000 [Kickstarter campaign](https://www.kickstarter.com/projects/2136064924/save-gawkercom?ref=discovery).
 If it succeeds, they claim, it will return as "an ownerless, advertiser-less, non-profit media organization”.